Mistakes To Avoid For Better App Security

 Storing Sensitive Data Insecurely

 Regarding this, it is always important to use some robust encryption algorithms that are already implemented within the industry to protect the data that is at rest.
-Set and adhere to the right key control measures such as rotation of keys, and proper storage of keys.
-Do not retain any more sensitive information than necessary to do business and eliminate, where possible any personally identifiable information.
+Set and adhere to the right key control measures, such as rotation of keys and proper storage of keys.
+Do not retain any more sensitive information than necessary to do business and eliminate, where possible, any personally identifiable information.
 For user passwords, make use of good hash algorithms with a salt.
-So, even if someone has access to the user’s database, he cannot be able to access passwords for the users.
+So, even if someone has access to the user’s database, he cannot access passwords for the users.

 Ignoring Regular Security Updates and Patches